Alessio Castro-Montes

-Alessio Daniel Castro-Montes (born 17 May 1997) is a Belgian professional footballer who plays for German club 1.
+Alessio Daniel Castro-Montes (born 17 May 1997) is a Belgian professional footballer who plays as a midfielder for German club 1.
 FC Köln.

 Career

-He started his football career at Gelmen V.V. under the coaching of his father, where also his three year older brother played.
+He started his football career at Gelmen VV under the coaching of his father, where also his three-year older brother played.
 He was soon noticed by a scout from Standard Liège and shortly after moved to the club where he played for seven years.
-He later moved to R.S.C.
-Anderlecht.
+He later moved to RSC Anderlecht.

-On 17 June 2019, Eupen announced that they had sold Castro-Montes to K.A.A.
-Gent.
+On 17 June 2019, Eupen announced that they had sold Castro-Montes to KAA Gent.

 On 1 September 2023, Castro-Montes signed a three-year contract with Union SG.

 On 1 September 2025, Castro-Montes moved to 1.
 FC Köln in Germany on a three-season deal.

 Personal life

 Castro-Montes was born in Belgium to a Spanish father and a Belgian mother.